FabricationsHQ - Putting the Words to the Music

 KISS - Elder Statesmen, Elder Statement?

-"It's still KISS' world, we just happen to be living in it."
+"It's still KISS's world, we just happen to be living in it."

-Now, I'm not the biggest KISS fan in that world, so it may seem strange to be reflecting on something that happened in KISS Konversation ten years ago.
+I'm not the biggest KISS fan in that world, so it may seem strange to be reflecting on something that happened in KISS conversation ten years ago.

-But it was actually more recent KISS activities that led me to reflect in the first place...
+But it was actually more recent KISS activities that led me to recall that conversation in the first place...

 When the ticket scramble started for the KISS UK arena shows that took place in May 2010, I was one of the seemingly very few rock fans in the country who had no interest in those tickets, even though they were selling like Hotter than Hell cakes.

-There were of course reasons for both the high demand, and my low interest.
+But there were, of course, very specific reasons for both the high demand, and my low interest.

-The KISS fever was primarily because the 2010 shows were their first set of dates (excluding Festival appearances) in the UK for eleven years (including their first date in Scotland since 1992), and KISS were promoting Sonic Boom, the first KISS studio album in over a decade.
+The KISS fever was primarily because the 2010 shows were their first set of dates (excluding Festival appearances) in the UK for eleven years, including their first date in Scotland since 1992; KISS were also promoting Sonic Boom, the first KISS studio album in over a decade.

-The album received great critical review and fan feed back, but then it would do, as they intentionally wrote in the style of the "70's KISS sound" for Sonic Boom.
+The album had received great critical review and fan feedback, but then it was almost guaranteed to as the band had intentionally written and recorded Sonic Boom in the style of the "70s KISS sound."

-I'm no fan of retro or formulated rock as I describe it, but fully acknowledge there is both an audience and a market for it.
+I'm no fan of rewriting-the-hits albums or formulated rock but I fully acknowledge there is both an audience and a market for it.

-And KISS performing live actually brings me to my first Muiriscal reflection.
+And my indifference to KISS performing in the UK again brings me to my first KISS reflection.

-I saw KISS back in the day and was very disappointed, due primarily to their Vegas style attitude and approach where it was more about the show than the music.
+I saw KISS back in the day and was disappointed by the quality of performance and left cold by their "Vegas" style attitude and approach to a concert that was clearly more about the show than the music.

 Paul Stanley's raps with the audience... drum and lead guitar solos in the first half hour of the set... a bass solo that was performed more by the sound engineer than Gene Simmons...